flora8heart/odin-recipe/README.md

 ## Description

-Odin Recipe is my first HTML project on The Odin Project as part of the foundation course.
+Odin Recipe is my first HTML project on The Odin Project as part of the foundations course.

 Please see [here](placeholder) for a live preview of the webpage.